Government funding FAQs

 There are legal and regulatory matters governing this issue.
-The Funding Portal complies with the legal and regulatory environment governing public funding:
+The Funding Portal complies with the legal and regulatory environment governing government funding:

 - Tax incentive programs administered by the Canada Revenue Agency, such as SR&EDs, do allow for contingency-based billing or “success fees” as they are often called.
 And many service providers do in fact charge clients on this basis, requiring payment if and when tax incentives are received by the applicant.

 - Grants and contributions programs, by contrast, often prohibit contingency-based billing or “success fees” as they are often called.
 Many application forms require applicants to state that they will not use their government funding to pay for professional services associated with their application process.
 The funds are to be used to finance the approved project itself and not the application process.